Great Photo Opp!

-Casey Tibbs “Match of Champions” Bronc Ride to be Sanctioned as PRCA Event
+Casey Tibbs “Match of Champions” Bronc Ride was Sanctioned as PRCA Event

-For the first time in its’ 25 years, the Casey Tibbs “Match of Champions” bronc ride will be an official Professional Rodeo Cowboys Association (PRCA) event.
-The event will be held Saturday, June 2, 2018 at the Stanley County Fairgrounds in Fort Pierre.
+For the first time in its’ 25 years, the Casey Tibbs “Match of Champions” bronc ride was an official Professional Rodeo Cowboys Association (PRCA) event.
+The event was held Saturday, June 2, 2018 at the Stanley County Fairgrounds in Fort Pierre.

 The top money winners in each PRCA discipline earn a trip to the annual December championship National Finals Rodeo(NFR) held in Las Vegas.
 The PRCA maintains extremely high standards for the contestants and stock to maximize entertainment, providing the attendees with an enhanced and exciting event.

-New Large Bronze Statue to Grace the Rodeo Center in 2018!
+New Large Bronze Statue placed at the Rodeo Center in June 2018!

 - Limited edition replica of the large bronze statue of Casey Tibbs riding The Old Gray Mare which will be placed outside in the Sculpture Garden in 2018.
 The large bronze will be 3/4 scale.